Lulenge: History

 In 1937, Fizi Territory was subdivided into five sectors: Itombwe, Lulenge, Mutambala, Ngandja, and Tanganyika.
 Itombwe Sector was later incorporated into Mwenga Territory on 31 December 1947.
 Lulenge was a historic chieftaincy inhabited by the Babuyu and Babembe communities.
 They resided in an environment characterized by cultural heterogeneity.
 To the north and east, there were patrilineal agro-pastoralist-oriented communities, while the west was inhabited by the related patrilineal Lega communities, known for their agriculture, hunting, and food-gathering practices.
 To the south were matrilineal hunters and agriculturalists, descendants of the northern Luba cluster.
 The Buyu were the first to settle in the region, while the Bembe established themselves later, migrating from the mountains to occupy the remaining land due to Babuyu's sparse population.
 During the 20th century, under the Belgian Congo administration, Babembe and Babuyu were administratively divided into five sectors: Itombwe, Lulenge, Mutambala, Ngandja, and Tanganyika.
 Belgian colonial economic policies facilitated the migration of significant numbers of Banyarwanda cattle-herders into ostensibly "vacant" grassy regions from Rwanda via Uvira Territory.
 However, the Bembe largely refrained from exogamy and maintained a truculent and adversarial disposition toward Banyarwanda.

 Despite successive waves of Arab-Swahili incursions, colonial domination, and the Mulelist rebellion, Fizi Territory witnessed, between 1937 and 1959, the arrival of numerous Rwandan refugees escaping unrest in their homeland.
 The question of Rwandan refugee transhumance (seasonal cattle migration) emerged on 21 September 1953, during a meeting at the Kakwela and Nakabunga mountains between Van Caester, Acting Administrator of Fizi Territory, and Jean Schwall, Assistant Administrator of Mwenga Territory.
 The Babembe of Fizi Territory and Itombwe (represented by Matayobo and Etongo) were in attendance, alongside Arille Guerlement.
 These Rwandan refugees, later identifying themselves as "Banyamulenge", were initially regarded as foreigners in Itombwe.
-Their population was estimated at roughly 200 families, owning between 400 and 600 head of cattle.
+Their population was estimated at 200 families, owning between 400 and 600 head of cattle.
 They were prohibited from residing or practicing transhumance within Mwenga Territory.
 Chief Matayabo of Lulenge consequently agreed to offer them asylum within his jurisdiction.
 In return, the Banyarwanda paid itolo (a traditional residence fee), typically in the form of cattle, to local customary chiefs.
 This arrangement remained in place until the 1980s.
 By 1986, however, these refugees ceased identifying as Banyarwanda (Rwandans) and adopted the ethnonym Banyamulenge, meaning "the people of Mulenge".